hammaadworks/yumyum/docs/front-end-spec.md

 *   **Motion Principles:** Motion should be purposeful, fluid, and fast, enhancing the user's sense of control and providing clear feedback.
 We will follow Material Design's principles for motion.
 *   **Key Animations:**
-    *   **Add to Cart:** A subtle "plus" icon animation appears over the dish when added via double-tap.
+    *   **Add to Cart:** A subtle "cooking-pot" icon animation appears over the dish when added via double-tap.
     *   **Page/View Transitions:** Smooth, fading transitions between the Profile page and the Reel View.
     *   **Drawer Animation:** The Cart Summary and other bottom sheets will slide in and out smoothly.
     *   **Button Feedback:** All buttons will have a subtle press/tap animation.